ozbillwang/terraform-best-practices/README.md

 Someone create a security group and share it to all non-prod (dev/qa) environments.
 Don't do that, create resources with different environment name for each environment.

-## Use terraform import to include as more resources you can.
+## Use terraform import to include as more resources you can

 Sometimes developers created some resources directly to rush.
 You need to mark these resource and use terraform import to include them in codes.